448 Arps Hall

 - B.S. in MIS, Renmin University of China, Beijing, China, July 1993

-Huanxing Yang is Associate Professor of Economics at the Ohio State University.
+Huanxing Yang is a Professor of Economics at the Ohio State University.
 Dr. Yang got his Ph.D. in Economics at the University of Pennsylvania in 2004, right before he joined the Department of Economics at OSU.
+Starting from July 1, 2023, he serves as the Department Chair.